Driving the Historic National Road (US 40) in Centerville, Pennsylvania

 Wondering what the “almost start” part of this trip report title is about?
 Well, we intended to kick off our drive at the road’s real beginning, at the intersection of Centre and Baltimore Streets in downtown Cumberland.
 Unfortunately, as we prepared to turn left down Baltimore Street to get there, we saw a stopped freight train blocking the way.
 GRRRRR.
 Since we had no idea how long it would take for the train to clear, we went down the new route instead, following Front Street until it met back up with Centre Street on the west end of town.
 So close, yet so far.

-The Maryland section of the National Road is short, a total of just 34 miles, and winds through a series of smaller towns and mountain valleys before it climbs to its high point in the Allegheny Mountains near Keysers Ridge.
-You also pass the first of the road’s “toll houses” in Frostburg, about 10 miles from the road’s beginning, but I didn’t see it in time to stop.
+The Maryland section of the National Road totals just 34 miles; it winds through a series of smaller towns and mountain valleys before it climbs to its high point in the Allegheny Mountains near Keysers Ridge.
+You also pass the first of the road’s “toll houses” in Frostburg, about 10 miles from the road’s beginning.
+However, I didn’t see it in time to stop.

 Town of Frostburg, Maryland